 “Result” can legitimately refer to the sum of a die roll and any modifiers.
 “Compare the result to the DC to determine whether you succeed,” for example.
 We often prefer the word “total” in such a context.

+“Within X Feet”

+If you write that something happens “within X feet,” that literally means the effect reaches anything within that area, even if there’s total cover in the way.
+If you want to limit the reach of such an effect, require that the target be able to see or hear the effect’s source or that the target can’t be behind total cover.
+Alternatively, use one of our official areas of effect: cone, cube, cylinder, line, or sphere.
+See “Areas of Effect” in the Player’s Handbook (page 204) for all the ins and outs of the AoE rules.

 “Magic” vs. “Magical”

 We use “magic” as an adjective to describe an object that has magical qualities (a magic item, a magic sword, a magic trap).